justinmoon/spv/README.md

 Tips:
 - Add a `-daemon` flab to run in background
-- Add a `-debug` flab to see more logging information (helpful for debugging purposes)
+- Add a `-debug` flab to see more logging information (helpful for debugging why bitcoind rejects bad requests)

 Mine yourself some blocks:
 ```